jigglycrumb/splash-ds/README.md

   Adding markers for START/SELECT options to the splash screen to show how to get to Luma settings and Godmode9.

-- _Maybe_ compatibility with DS and DSi systems (I don't own these and don't know if custom splashes even exist, but open an issue if interested)
-- _Maybe_ compatibility with older/other CFWs (open an issue if interested, I only have Luma and I don't know if anyone still uses something else)

 ### Questions?

 If you want to report bugs or request features please open an issue in this repository.